TheTimKiely/RembrandtML/README.md

 #More advanced software engineer techniques:
 ###    Dependency Injection
 A logger and time are used by all custom types in the project.
 These services are provided to each object through the Instrumentation singleton.
 ###    Custom Errors
 While it is a trivial savings a keystrokes, the custom FunctionNotImplementedError demonstrates how to extend Errors for customized functionality.
 ###	Design Patterns
-		The DataProvider classes give an example of the Template Patterns The abstract base class defines the algorithm of retrieving data from a dataset.
+The DataProvider classes give an example of the Template Patterns

+The abstract base class defines the algorithm of retrieving data from a dataset.

 Each concrete subclass overrides methods when customized functionality is required.

 For example, training data and label data is accessed very differently with a scikit-learn Bunch compared to a Pandas DataFrame.
 The scikit-learn Bunch object stores the label data(y) in ndarray accessible through the 'target' key in the Bunch.
 If the data was loaded from a csv into a Pandas DataFrame, the label data needs to be accessed by feature name and removed from the training data explicitly.

+## Test-First Development
+The implementation of ensemble models is a good example of test-first development.
+1. The first step is create a series of test to ensure proper initialization. a.See TestEnsembleModels as an example b.Testing error conditions is important to ensure bothe that proper validation is happening and that errors are being properly reported.
+2. Next, implement each piece of functionality to that the tests pass.